 When choosing a cordless trimmer, consider the charge time and the duration of cordless use.
 If you research enough (or check our list), you’ll see that most of the ones that offer cordless use can run for an average of an hour while on batteries.

 Type And Material Of Blades

 What makes a beard trimmer do its job is the blade.
 The type of blade that you would want on your device needs serious thought.
 A mediocre blade on a beard trimmer would not only be an unpleasant shaving experience, but it would also waste your time as you would have to do several passes before achieving the trim you want.

-Beard trimmers for long beards come with different types of blades and this is often used as their selling points.
+Beard trimmers for long beards come with different types of blades and this is often used as their selling point.
 The most common blade material is carbon steel.

 They offer a good, sharp trim but are prone to rust much quicker than other materials.

 Since beard trimmers are often used in bathrooms that have high humidity, you might want to think twice before buying one that has carbon steel blades.